EetuEkman/solita-dev-academy-2023/README.md

 For the backend, I chose to use ASP.NET Core WebApi for it's familiarity.

 For the frontend, I chose the TypeScript and React set up with my own Powershell script once again for it's familiarity.

-The scripts were created for and tested in Windows 11 operating system.
-Windows is not a requirement, but the database script uses windows file path for example.

 ## Database